Brightscout/mattermost-test-management/data/test-cases/plugins/github/sidebar-and-rhs/Labels_milestones_in_RHS.md

 **Expected**

-The user should be able verify all the added `Labels` on the desired open `Pull Request` or `Issue` with proper UI of the contents of the PR or issue in the RHS of Github on MM.
-After step 2, The user should be able verify all the added `Milestones` on the desired open `Pull Request` or `Issue` with proper UI of the contents of the PR or issues in the RHS of Github on MM.
+The user should be able to verify the updated `Milestones` on the `Pull Request` or `Issue` in the RHS og Github on MM.
-After step 3, the user should be able to verify the updated `Labels` on the PR or issue in the RHS of Github on MM.
-After step 4, the user should be able to verify the updated `Milestones` on the PR or issues in the RHS og Github on MM.